 The Tajikistan Government has special health test requirements for travellers intending to visit Tajikistan for more than 90 days.
-Contact the nearest Embassy or Consulate of Tajikistan for the most up to date information on these requirements.

 Customs declaration forms filled out on arrival must be presented upon departure to demonstrate that more money is not being taken out of Tajikistan than was brought in.